 We live in an industrial time.
 We’re walking down street corners as emissions are absorbed into our skin, or we head into a burger joint where the grease fills the air, and clogs our pores.
 Truth is, it’s difficult to avoid all the pollutants that dig their way into our skin.
 Cleansers are a way to upkeep on your skin, but in addition to that, you should avoid these major pollutants that most of us absorb into our skin on a daily basis.

 Grease – Whether you stroll into a McDonald’s (by the way, it’s not doing wonders for your skin to eat it, either), or you’re frying up something at home, you’re allowing grease and grime to find its way into your pores.
 If you’re going to grab some quick grub between meetings, take the drive-thru option instead.
 You’re exposed to less.
 If you’re cooking at home, you should actually use the fan that comes with your range hood.

-Perfumes – Sounds crazy, but your airborne cologne and hairspray (hairspray is a big one) can add to your irritated and unclean skin.
+Perfumes – Sounds crazy, but your airborne cologne for men and hairspray (hairspray is a big one) can add to your irritated and unclean skin.
 When you’re popping off hairspray bottles around yourself all day, you’re allowing perfumes into your pores, which are one of the major irritants that people don’t address.
 Perfumes are bad for your lungs, a core component of your body that stands up to anything—imagine what it’s doing to your skin in the meantime.